New Braunfels - Jump In!

 miles from other major cities in the state, making it a popular place to visit.

 Sitting on the mouth of the Comal and Guadulupe Rivers, there are a variety of water

 sports and activities which tourists will love to engage in while visiting.
 During

 the summer months, one of the major New Braunfels tourism attractions is Schlitterbaun,

 where these water activities are the major appeal to travelers, as well as the locals.

-You will find so much to see and do in this historic town located in the heart of
+You will find so much to see and so many things to do in New Braunfels, an historic town located in the heart of

 the Hill Country.
 With its rich German history, unique architecture and one-of-a-kind